Peter Chiarelli (ice hockey): Edmonton Oilers (2015–2019)

 Expectations were raised for the Oilers following this playoff run.
 However, Chiarelli made another of his most widely-criticized moves in the 2017 offseason, trading winger Jordan Eberle to the Islanders for Ryan Strome, who was in turn traded to the Rangers for Ryan Spooner.
 Eberle would become a mainstay in New York for years, while Spooner's contributions in Edmonton were limited.
 Conversely, his decision to sign emerging star Leon Draisaitl to an 8-year, $68 million contract, while controversial at the time, would eventually come to be regarded as one of the league's best-value contracts.
 The 2017–18 season saw the Oilers regress markedly from their prior results, and they did not qualify for the 2018 Stanley Cup playoffs despite McDavid leading the league in scoring for the second consecutive year.

 The 2018–19 season started little better than the preceding, and by mid-January the team had a 23–24–3 record, on course to miss the playoffs again.
 The Oilers announced his firing on January 22, 2019.
 His last action as general manager had been to sign Finnish goaltender Mikko Koskinen to a three-year, $13.5 million contract despite his having played less than a season in the NHL.
 While team executive Bob Nicholson would subsequently claim that the contract extension for Koskinen had been a group decision of management, many in the media speculated that its proximity to Chiarelli's firing were indicative of a causal connection.
 The contract was later called "Chiarelli's last salvo," hampering the team's goaltending budget and capacity in the seasons that followed.

 Later years

 In September of 2021, Chiarelli was hired by the St. Louis Blues as vice president of hockey operations.
 He later interviewed for the position of general manager of the Chicago Blackhawks, but the franchise ultimately hired Kyle Davidson for that position.
+In March of 2026 Chiarelli left the St. Louis Blues organization to pursue other opportunities.